How This Expert-Designed App Gets Complete Beginners Speaking Spanish In 15 Minutes A Day

 The Babbel app is available in seven languages: English, Spanish, French, German, Portuguese, Italian and Swedish.
 From these seven languages, you can choose to learn any one of 14 languages.
 That makes for nearly 100 language combinations, and Babbel needs to be able to accommodate for all of them.
 Why?
 Let’s take a simple example.
 As an English speaker learning German, you won’t need as much help translating the verbs bringen and singen as the average Spanish speaker, whose verbs traer and cantar bear no resemblance to their German counterparts.

-Every Babbel course is developed with your native language at the very forefront of the developer’s mind.
+Every Babbel unit is developed with your native language at the very forefront of the developer’s mind.
 We know you’ve already learned at least one language successfully — your native language — so we build on the grammatical concepts that you’ve already mastered and gently introduce the new ones.

 2. It’s designed to get you speaking as soon as possible